-If taking a shower leaves you standing ankle-deep in water, it's time for an unclogging of your shower drain.
-Commonly known methods like using a plunger, pouring drain cleaner and boiling water or baking soda and white vinegar don't usually work on shower drains.
-A much better method is to use a Zip-It tool, which is designed to grab hair near the top of the drain, which is the most likely source of the clog.
-If that doesn't do the trick, move on to snaking the drain.
+Whether it's caused by soap scum or impossibly tangled up strands of hair (yuck!), if taking a shower leaves you standing ankle-deep in water, it's time for an unclogging of your shower drain.
+Commonly used methods like using a plunger, pouring drain cleaner, and boiling water or baking soda and white vinegar unfortunately don't usually work on shower drains, which tend to have much more stubborn clogs.
+So, how exactly do you solve this very gross problem?

 Found at local hardware stores everywhere, Zip-It is an excellent tool for unclogging drains.
 Resembling a large zip tie, Zip-It is a 2-foot-long, skinny length of plastic with barbed sides.
 When you pull the handle, the barbs on the side of the Zip-It tool grab hair and other clogs to break them apart.
 Zip-It is the brand name of one such tool, sometimes called a hair snare or stick cleaner.

 If you don't have a Zip-It tool, you can try straightening a wire coat hanger or another piece of sturdy wire.
 Form a hook at the end of the wire to catch the clog and pull it out.

 Most drain covers have a screw in the center that you simply loosen with a screwdriver.
 Some drain covers lack a screw and instead snap into place.
 You can remove these covers by carefully prying at their edges with a small flat-head screwdriver or by pulling them up with needle-nose pliers.

 Grasp the Zip-It tool by the handle and slide it into your shower drain.
 Push the tool into the drain as far as it will go.